9 Steps to Start Researching Your Competitors

 #3 Ask your sales team for information about competitors from customers

 Your sales team is in everyday touch with your customers.
 They know what your customers think about your larger competitors.
-Why you are not using that information?
+Why are you not using that information?

 #4 Ask your customers about your competitors